parthiv-dev/decentralised-trading-platform/README.md

 - Fixed-price sales
 - Auctions
 - Secure withdrawal patterns
-- Understanding of smart contract optimization
+- Understanding of smart contract optimisation
 - Security best practices in implementation
 - Simplicity

-The [TradingPlatform.sol](contracts\TradingPlatform.sol) is as the name says a contract for the trading platform. tokens can be listed for fixed-price sales and auctions.
+The [TradingPlatform.sol](contracts\TradingPlatform.sol) is, as the name say,s a contract for the trading platform.
+Tokens can be listed for fixed-price sales and auctions.
 Consequently, other users can buy and bid respectively.
-Additionally, users are able to securely withdraw their earned funds which they have earned by (re-)selling NFT tokens) to their wallet.
+Additionally, users can securely withdraw their earned funds, which they have earned by (re-)selling NFT tokens) to their wallet.

 We have implemented **best practices for security** by making use of existing OpenZeppelin contracts:
 - [IERC721Receiver](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Receiver): To prevent tokens from becoming forever locked in contracts and support safe transfer of tokens from buyer to seller.